 by Mike Ratliff

-“Beware of the scribes, who like to walk around in long robes, and love greetings in the marketplaces and the best seats in the synagogues and the places of honor at feasts, who devour widows’ houses and for a pretense make long prayers.
-They will receive the greater condemnation.”
-(Luke 20:46-47 ESV)
+46 “Beware of the scribes, who like to walk around in long robes, and love respectful greetings in the market places, and chief seats in the synagogues and places of honor at banquets, 47 who devour widows’ houses, and for appearance’s sake offer long prayers.
+These will receive greater condemnation.”
+Luke 20:46-47 (NASB)

 When discerning Christians challenge their bad theology or their modus operandi, their response can escalate into threats of lawsuits or dirty tricks with the intent to silence their critics.
 They justify this because they insist they are only protecting their livelihood.
 By this they are also ‘justifying’ how they do their ministries.
 However, according to God’s Word, this sort of thing is nothing new as we see in Luke 20:46-47 above, which tells us the scribes of Jesus’ day were using their “office” to devour widows’ houses.
 Our Lord tells us here also that these were the teachers of the people, but they did their ministries from a motivation of self-aggrandizement.
 This is religion for wealth and self-elevation in the eyes of the people.